iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___2.0.0/report.md

 <img src="2_star_reviews_wordcloud.png" alt="gov.pa.covidtracker 2 reviews"/>
 </p>

+> I received a contact tracing covid alert on 3.11.2021.
+It did not tell me when this happened so i had no idea what to do.
+Got tested, Negative, but no clear time line to quarantine since no date of exposure was given<br> :date: __2021-03-16 13:14:29__

 > Forces you to page back through EVERY month of EVERY year to get to your date of birth, rather than either just typing it or selecting the year from a list.
 I just don't have enough time to page back that far.<br> :date: __2021-03-09 15:51:30__

 > Had to go back 73yrs just to get to your site with a arrow one by one.<br> :date: __2021-03-04 18:57:57__